fastmachinelearning/hls4ml/docs/api/configuration.rst

 for automatic setting of precisions.
 The layer-level precisions with the ``'name'`` granularity default to ``'auto'``, which means that hls4ml will try to set it automatically
 (see :ref:`Automatic precision inference`).
 Note that layer-level settings take precedence over model-level settings.
 A ``'name'`` granularity is required for QKeras and QONNX model parsing.
 Passing the backend to these functions is recommended because some configuration options depend on the backend.
 See :py:class:`~hls4ml.utils.config.config_from_keras_model` and similar for more information on the various options.
+Note specifically the documentation of :py:class:`~hls4ml.utils.config.config_from_pytorch_model` on how to handle differences in input data formats between pytorch and keras (hls4ml follows keras conventions internally).

 One can override specific values before using the configuration: